lidofinance/community-staking-module/docs/src/src/CSFeeOracle.sol/contract.CSFeeOracle.md

 ### avgPerfLeewayBP

-Leeway in basis points used to determine the underperforming validators threshold.
+Leeway in basis points is used to determine the under-performing validators threshold.
 `threshold` = `avgPerfBP` - `avgPerfLeewayBP`, where `avgPerfBP` is an average performance over the network computed by the off-chain oracle.